AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 This talk focuses on rotation and translation, that is, rigid transformations, in three  dimensions.
 There are various representations of these.
-Different software often uses different conventions, and we often combine several software components with different conventions.
+We often combine several software components with different conventions.
 Furthermore, we usually combine multiple transformations that form complex graphs of transformations, and we are often interested in transformations that are not directly available, but can be computed from a combination of multiple transformations.
 Both problems can be